 17. Cute Tribal Braids

-Tribal braids are versatile, which means they can be adapted to suit different styles.
+Tribal braids are versatile, so they can be adapted to suit different styles.
 For a sweet and youthful look, try cute tribal braids.
 The style combines mid-length, thin braids with a classic Fulani-inspired pattern.
-To add to the cute effect, add glass beads to the ends of your braids and tuck your strands behind your ears.
+Add glass beads to the ends of your braids and tuck your strands behind your ears to add to the cute effect.